Charlie Jones and the Planet Behind the Sun

 “Not that crazy,” I replied.
 “I’m crazy.
 They’re crazy fun.
 I wish I could have some of it.”

 “You’re good,” he affirmed.
-“You’re just confused.
+“You’re simply confused.
 That’s all.
 No big deal.
 You’ll find what your heart is looking for someday.
 Trust me.”

 “Thanks, Jason,” I said in a low voice.
 “I really hope that as well.
 I really hope that.”

 A deer herd came out of the forest and began crossing the avenue.
-They were right in front of us.
-A diminutive fawn appeared and made me smile for the first time since... since...
-I don’t know since when but it’d made me smile which had been something good for me.
+It was composed of around fifteen animals.
+They were right in front of us, some twenty feet from where we stood.
+Then, a diminutive and adorable fawn appeared and made me smile for the first time since... since...
+I don’t know since when, but it’d made me smile which had been something good for me.
 Jason and I were just looking at them and how they were in tune with nature.
 I liked animals.
-I’ve always liked animals but didn’t have pets at home because my mom didn’t like them and I didn’t want to become a biologist because I had a very sensitive nose like the rest of my family.
+I’ve always liked animals but didn’t have pets at home because my mom didn’t like them, and I didn’t want to become a biologist because I had a very sensitive nose like the rest of my family.

 “I wish I could talk to them,” I said with the same depressed tone.